 Having no personal and work boundaries

 You need to set boundaries on work and personal times.
-If emails are sent at the end of a work day and do not necessarily need for your response, then stop yourself from replying.
-When you reply to a message that can be read and replied to the next day, you make people feel that it is okay for you to be reached at any time.
-They will think that it is okay for them to trample on your boundaries because they don’t see any boundaries in place.
-So the next time you get a task just as you are about to go to lunch, stop the urge to do it immediately, tell the person politely, that you are on your way out to lunch, and you will get back to him, as soon as you return.
+If emails are sent at the end of a work day and do not necessarily need your immediate response, stop yourself from replying.
+When you reply to a message that can be read and replied to the next day, you make people feel that it is OK for you to be reached at any time.
+They will think that it is acceptable to trample on your boundaries because they don’t see any boundaries in the first place.
+So the next time you get a task just as you are about to go to lunch, stop the urge to do it immediately and tell the person politely that you are on your way out to lunch and will get back to them as soon as you return.

-Doing things the way it’s been done
+Doing things the way they’ve always been done

-Click on the following link for more advice on managing your career.
+Click on the following link for more workplace advice.